dotnet/docs/docs/framework/winforms/advanced/how-to-obtain-font-metrics.md

 ## Example
  The following example displays the metrics for the regular style of the Arial font family.
 The code also creates a <xref:System.Drawing.Font> object (based on the Arial family) with size 16 pixels and displays the metrics (in pixels) for that particular <xref:System.Drawing.Font> object.

- The following illustration shows the output of the example code.
+ The following illustration shows the output of the example code:

  ![Example code output of Arial font](./media/how-to-obtain-font-metrics/example-output-code-arial-font.png "Example code output of Arial font")